ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-13-how-to-promote-your-software-product.md

 You can reach out to [Explainify](http://explainify.com/) team who makes short, animated explainer videos that enable businesses to explain their services simply, effectively, and meaningfully by capturing their one-of-a-kind story.

-Like they say, “It's hard to read the label from inside the bottle.”
+Like they say, "It's hard to read the label from inside the bottle."
 In other words, it can be hard to take a holistic look at your organization from within, which in turn makes it very difficult to tell your story quickly and impactfully.
 Guys at Explainify are happy to become your brand experts, gaining a deep understanding of your service from the outside.

 Another point they make is that they stay boutique by design: they work with just a handful of clients at a time, which allows them to really devote their time and energy to their clients.
 A good thing to know is that Explainify has worked with a wide range of clients – and everyone from small startups to multinational brands ([like GE!](http://explainify.com/ge-animated-video)) trust these guys to tell their story.